altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "A::And this is?"
 "FL__F::A chemist, he got a hold of this."
 ~Flanagan held out the vial.
-It darkly shimmered in the light~
+It darkly shimmered in the light.
-~The chemist was mesmerized by his hands~
+The chemist was mesmerized by his hands~
 *He flexed them a few times*
 ~Finding some new power within~
 "C::I didn't want to be awake, Felix."